fllaca/workshop-itests-docker/docs/1-1-What-Are-Containers.md

 docker network create wordpress
 ```

 Then, we create a container using the official [MySql Docker image](https://hub.docker.com/_/mysql).
-To attach the container to the network previously create we use the `--network` option in the `docker run` command.
+To attach the container to the network previously create we use the `--network` option in the `docker run` command. **IMPORTANT: container name will be used later in Wordpress database connection, so let's give it a name with `--name wp-database`.

 > **Hint:** you can customize the MySql config using environments variables, by adding this to the docker run command: `-e MYSQL_ROOT_PASSWORD=somewordpress -e MYSQL_DATABASE=wordpress -e MYSQL_USER=wordpress -e MYSQL_PASSWORD=wordpress`